fails-components/webtransport/main/readme.md

 It may be possible in the future to also support normal HTTP/3 with not so much effort, however, there is no intention from the author to implement this since it will not be needed by FAILS.
 However, PR requests are welcome and will be supported by advice from the author.
 The package for the HTTP/3 should be considered as a duct tape-style solution until a bulletproof native support of HTTP/3 and WebTransport is provided by node itself.

-If you need a ponyfill check out the sister package [https://github.com/fails-components/webtransport-ponyfill-websocket/](https://github.com/fails-components/webtransport-ponyfill-websocket/), which provides a mapping of the Webtransport interfaces to Websocket connections.

 ## Changes for Version 1.x.x

 The interface for version 1.x.x is not changed compared to 0.x.x.